- How the body makes serotonin

 SAM-e (too much serotonin)

-S-Adenosyl-L-methionine (SAM-e) is another commonly used nutritional supplement, especially for those with SNPs in the MTHFR, COMT and other associated genes.
-Generally SAM-e has a pretty good safety profile with limited side-effects and numerous studies have demonstrated a positive effect for the treatment of depression.
+S-Adenosyl-L-methionine (SAM-e) is another commonly used nutritional supplement.
+Although it is not FSA approved, generally SAM-e has a pretty good safety profile with limited side-effects and numerous studies have demonstrated a positive effect for the treatment of depression.
 However there is some concern that due to its action SAM-e can interact with drugs and other supplements that are aiming to boost serotonin levels, 3 promoting dangerously high serotonin levels.
 45 For now, it’s important to note that the effects of SAM-e are likely to be widely varied and the possibility of side effects, including insomnia, is very real.

 Saint John’s Wort (too much serotonin)